keysmusician/holberton_file_downloader/README.md

 #### Firefox:
 2) Navigate to `about:debugging#/runtime/this-firefox`
-3) Click "Load Temporary Add-on..." and select a file in the same folder as `manifest.json`
+3) Click "Load Temporary Add-on..." and select a file in the same folder as `manifest.json` (for manifest V3, you may need to enable the developer preview first: https://extensionworkshop.com/documentation/develop/manifest-v3-migration-guide/)
 <div align="center">
 <img width="713" alt="Screen Shot 2022-01-31 at 12 03 25 AM" src="https://user-images.githubusercontent.com/74752740/151741908-d7e8ddec-fbc6-454c-b22f-4c10a4bf7e6c.png">
 </div>